tumblecatweed/AmoveoMinerGpuCudaLinux/README.md

 # AmoveoMinerGpuCudaLinux

-### Hard fork announcement

-Amoveo blockchain will hardfork at [block 9000](https://github.com/zack-bitcoin/amoveo/commit/46f20bf12ac9749bd31926be5f25b6e8845802c9).

-Before the fork, You can test mine [here](http://159.89.106.253:3010/explorer.html?en).
-Pool url is `http://159.89.106.253:3010`

-If you find any problem please make an issue.

-Old miner before 9000 is [here](https://github.com/tumblecatweed/AmoveoMinerGpuCudaLinux/tree/before-9000-block)

-### About

-Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool.com](http://AmoveoPool.com) or [amoveo mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool).
+Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool2.com](http://AmoveoPool2.com) or [amoveo mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool).
 This version is a Linux port of [original windows miner](https://github.com/Mandelhoff/AmoveoMinerGpuCuda).

 Tested Gpu Speeds: